phylum-dev/phylum-ci/docs/sync/github_actions.md

 The Phylum Analyze PR action is a [Docker container action][container_action].
-This has the advantage of ensuring everything needed to work with Phylum for analyzing a PR for dependencies in a lockfile is self contained and known to function as a single unit.
+This has the advantage of ensuring everything needed to work with Phylum for analyzing a PR for dependencies in lockfiles is self contained and known to function as a single unit.
 There are some disadvantages and some users may prefer a different solution.

 [marketplace]: https://github.com/marketplace/actions/phylum-analyze-pr